 Stock ownership guidelines are reviewed annually as part of the compensation planning process.
 The stock ownership goals for our executive officers are based on a multiple of the executive's annual base salary.
-The ownership multiple for our CEO and COO is three times annual base salary, for our CFO and business segment leaders is two times annual base salary and for our other key position holders is one times annual base salary.
+The ownership multiple for our CEO is five times annual base salary, for our COO is three times annual base salary, for our CFO and business segment leaders is two times annual base salary and for our other key position holders is one times annual base salary.
 Stock ownership guidelines provide that each executive is expected to meet this goal within five years of his or her initial participation in the Executive LTIP.
 In addition, our directors are expected to own three times their annual retainer within five years of their election.
 For purposes of our stock ownership guidelines, ownership includes shares of Common Stock, unvested RSUs and in-the-money options subject to time vesting.
 The stock ownership guidelines may require directors and executives to continue to hold awards or shares of Common Stock after the applicable vesting periods have expired.

-As of March 16, 2018, all of our directors and executive officers have met their requirements.
+As of April 2, 2021, all of our directors and executive officers have met their stock ownership requirements.